 Cause of Death

-O'Riordan, who was visiting London at the time for a recording session, was found dead in a hotel room in Park Lane just after 9 a.m. on January 15, 2018.
-After an initial investigation, authorities have stated they are not treating O'Riordan's death as suspicious, although the cause of her death is still unknown.
+O'Riordan was visiting London at the time for a recording session.
+She was found dead in her hotel room just after 9 a.m. on January 15, 2018.
+After an initial investigation, authorities stated they were not treating O'Riordan's death as suspicious.

 Upon hearing the tragic news, band members Noel Hogan, Fergal Lawler, and Mike Hogan released a tweet as a tribute to O'Riordan: